Going to Hershey Pennsylvania on vacation?

 1. Hershey Park

-Originally build by Milton Hershey for employees of the chocolate factory and residences of Hershey to have a place to gather, it has become an American icon of amusement parks.
+Originally built by Milton S. Hershey for employees of the chocolate factory and residences of Hershey to have a place to gather, it has become an American icon of amusement parks.

-Today Hersheypark has over 70 rides and attractions including 13 roller coasters.
-The park also has a kiddie ride section, offers shows and entertainment, and food for a fun-filled day.
+Today Hershey Entertainment & Resorts owns Hershey Park a family-friendly amusement park that has over 70 rides and attractions including 13 roller coasters.
+The park is full of family fun with kiddie rides, offers shows and live entertainment, and food for a fun-filled day.

 The park celebrates the Halloween season with Hersheypark in the Dark.
 Hersheypark Christmas Candyland celebrates the holiday season with over 4 million lights throughout the park, a Christmas show, and a holiday train ride.
 Also, some of the rides are open during these special holiday weekends.

-You sit in a “Hershey Kiss” as you ride through and see and even get to small, the stages of chocolate making from the growing of the cocoa beans to the finished product.
-And of course, at the end of the tour, you get a free sample of Hershey’s fine chocolate.
+You sit in a “Hershey Kiss” as you ride through and see and even get to smell, the stages of chocolate making from the growing of the cocoa beans to the finished product.
+And of course, at the end of the tour, your sweet tooth gets a free sample of Hershey’s fine chocolate.

-Chocolate World also has a very large gift shop where you can buy all types of Hershey souvenirs as well as Hershey candy.
+Chocolate World also has a very large gift shop where you can buy all types of Hershey’s souvenirs as well as Hershey’s candy.

-There are numerous activities (extra fee) that you can also do here including create a candy bar, see a 4D Chocolate movie, Hershey Unwrapped, Trolley Tours, Photo Memories (from the Chocolate World tour), and create your own wrappers.
+There are numerous activities (extra fee) that you can also do here including creating a candy bar, seeing a 4D Chocolate movie, Hershey Unwrapped, Trolley Tours, Photo Memories (from the Chocolate World tour), and creating your wrappers.

 If you are hungry to sure to stop for a bite to eat at the Food Hall and Bakery for some of the sweetest treats on earth.